 Windows has quite a few features for automatically arranging windows, placing them side by side or tiling them on your screen.
 These features are a bit hidden, so you may not have noticed them.

-We used Windows 7 here, but all of these tricks also work on Windows 8 except the ones that require the Task Manager.
+We used Windows 7 here, but all of these tricks also work on Windows 8 or 10 except the ones that require the Task Manager.
 Many of the tricks also work with earlier versions of Windows.

 Aero Snap for Side-by-Side Windows

 Aero Snap is extremely useful.
 It was introduced with Windows 7, but it’s also available on Windows 8 and Windows 10.
 Microsoft says they got rid of Aero in Windows 8, but Snap is one of the Aero features still available on Windows 8 and 10.

 The Snap feature makes a window take up half of your screen, making it easy to arrange two windows side by side without manually resizing and moving them around.
 To use Aero Snap, hold the Windows key and press the left or right arrow keys.
 The current window will be resized and placed at the left or right side of the screen.

 You can also click a window title bar, hold down the mouse button, and drag the window’s title bar to the left or right edge of the screen.
 You’ll see a preview of the shape the window will become.
 Drop the window on the edge of the screen and it will be automatically resized to take up the appropriate side of the screen.

 You can maximize a window by dragging and dropping its title bar, too.
 Just drag and drop it to the top edge of the screen. .
 You’ll see a preview of the shape the window will become.
 Release your mouse button and the window will take up the entire screen.
 When you grab the title bar with your mouse and drag it away from the top of the screen, the window will be restored to its previous size.